Uniform Fourier restriction for convex curves: Acknowledgements

 \section{Acknowledgements}

 The author gratefully acknowledges financial support by the CRC 1060 \emph{The Mathematics of Emergent Effects} at the University of Bonn, funded through the Deutsche Forschungsgemeinschaft.
+He is also supported by the Basque Government through the BERC 2022-2025 program and by the Ministry of Science and Innovation: BCAM Severo Ochoa accreditation CEX2021-001142-S / MICIN / AEI / 10.13039/501100011033.

 The author is thankful to Jo\~{a}o Pedro G. Ramos, Christoph Thiele and Gennady Uraltsev for helpful discussion, comments and suggestions that improved the exposition of the material, and for their support.